programistka/personal-website/content/blog/refreshing-my-personal-website/index.md

 ## Blog

 The blog is where things get exciting technology wise.
-The website is built with React and [Gatsby](https://www.gatsbyjs.org/).
-I'm also using [gatsby-mdx](https://gatsby-mdx.netlify.com/) which allows me to write my blog posts using MDX.
-[MDX](https://github.com/mdx-js/mdx) is a different flavour of Markdown which allows for the use of JSX and React components to coexist with markdown in the same file.
+The website is built with React and <Link to="https://www.gatsbyjs.org/">Gatsby</Link>.
+I'm also using <Link to="https://gatsby-mdx.netlify.com/">gatsby-mdx</Link> which allows me to write my blog posts using MDX. <Link to="https://github.com/mdx-js/mdx">MDX</Link> is a different flavour of Markdown which allows for the use of JSX and React components to coexist with markdown in the same file.

 If I want to include a custom React component into a blog post to make the post more interactive, I can now do that in MDX.
 As an example, I can embed the theme switcher component I'm using for my website right into this post: